 - Submitted Online Application.
 All online applications must be submitted by the deadline.
 Paper applications are not available.

 - Application fee: A nonrefundable fee of $50 is required for each application.
 This fee must be paid online by credit card.

-- Biographical Statement: Two page Biographical Statement that includes biographical information and defines how you have prepared yourself for doctoral study, uploaded within the “writing sample” section of the online application.
+- Biographical Statement: Two page Biographical Statement that includes biographical information and defines how you have prepared yourself for doctoral study.
 It may include schools attended, areas of study and formative experiences (particularly those that are relevant to pursuing a Ph.D.).
 This statement is intended to help the committee better know the applicant and to see why pursuing a doctoral program is the next logical step.

 - Official GRE (Graduate Record Examination) scores: Official scores must be reported to institution code 5251.
 More information can be found at our Admissions FAQ page or, to schedule the test, at www.gre.org.